csmcallister/beular/README.md

 AWS_DEFAULT_REGION=region-name
 ```

-And if you'd like to use a model you deployed in AWS using the beular-api project, you need to additionally set the uri for that api in your .env file:
+And if you'd like to use a model you deployed behind a REST API in AWS using the [beular-api project](https://github.com/csmcallister/beular-api), you need to additionally set the uri for that api in your .env file:

 ```ini
 MODEL_URI="https://your-aws-api.com/predict